Doctor of Dental Surgery, D.D.S.

 Fourth Year Courses

-Fourth-year students assume greater responsibility for patients requiring more advanced dental care in our contemporary, vertically-integrated, team-based dental clinics.
+Fourth-year students assume greater responsibility for patients requiring more advanced dental care in our contemporary, vertically integrated, team-based dental clinics.
 A series of seminars are offered with an emphasis on inquiry case-based learning, advanced clinical topics, treatment planning, practice management, leadership strategies, and contemporary topics.
+A capstone specialty seminar focuses on preparing learners for transitioning to practice or residency.
 Learners continue to personalize their education through engagement in various Individualization activities (electives, service activities, research engagement, certificate programs, dual-degree programs and more).
-Learners also participate in five-week long extramural rotations at clinical sites located throughout the state, enabling immersive, hands-on clinical learning experiences in a variety of settings.

 Fall Semester